How to Get Your First 100 Customers

 - Network.
 Get out that Rolodex (if you still have one), get on LinkedIn, and start contacting people, letting them know about your business.
 If they aren’t interested in your products or services, the next person they talk to might be.
 Go to networking events and talk about your business (even if you’re an introvert).
 Set up some speaking engagements and talk about the problems people who need your product or service face.

 - Practice extraordinary customer service.
 We’re not talking about good customer service.
 We’re talking about going over and beyond the normal.
 Is someone not 100% pleased?
 Do whatever it takes to make them say, “Wow, that was amazing!
 I never expected that in return!”
-Not only will you keep that customer – and loyal clients spend up to 67% more than new customers – but they’ll tell people about your business and offer a raving review.
+Not only will you keep that customer – and loyal clients spend up to 67% more than new customers – but they’ll tell people about your small business and offer a raving review.

 - Get online.
 Nowadays, people expect you to have a website – hey, it’s one more thing to put on your business card.
 You need a place to showcase your products or services, along with those testimonials you’ve collected and a contact us page so people who don’t want to call you can get in touch with you.
 You may want to start a blog, but there are advantages and disadvantages to that.
 Think it through.